 taco Tip #13

-If you find yourself in a long line, dash into the duty free shop (right beside you) and buy something to put yourself in a much likely shorter, “something to declare” line.
+If you find yourself in a long line to get through customs, dash into the duty free shop (right beside you) and buy something to put yourself in a much likely shorter, “something to declare” line.

 For your departure, you are encouraged to allow at least three hours to check-in and clear security at the PGIA on peak days.
 US Authorities now require all passengers departing to the USA go through a secondary level of security screening which may delay you further.
 Plan accordingly, with your carrier’s check-in policy in mind, or risk missing your outbound flights.